Bloom’s Taxonomy

 By the end of this chapter, you will be able to …

-• Identify the hierarchical levels of Bloom’s taxonomy
+- Identify the hierarchical levels of Bloom’s taxonomy

-• Evaluate the Strengths and Limitations of Bloom’s taxonomy
+- Evaluate the Strengths and Limitations of Bloom’s taxonomy

 Introduction to Bloom’s Taxonomy

 Bloom’s taxonomy is a guide about the goals to be achieved in the classroom by the teachers.
-It accomplishes this by creating a multi-tiered model of classifying thinking and knowledge acquisition.
+It accomplishes this by creating a step-by-step model of classifying thinking and knowledge acquisition.
 It was created by Dr. Benjamin Bloom, the taxonomy’s namesake, in conjunction with other psychologists.

 If you prefer an overview on this topic in video format, please watch the video below: